 Here are a few books that can be helpful in explaining the economic research process:

-If you would like to read more about their work, the library has several resources to offer:
+If you would like to read more about his work, the library has several resources to offer:

 New Economics Resources at UK

 Two new data sources are now available.
 The IMF data, formerly available only in CD-ROM, is now accessible via an online database.

 UK Libraries currently subscribes to the following newspaper databases, all of which contain a great deal of economic news:

 Full-text of over 600 U.S. newspapers, including the Lexington Herald-Leader (1983 - present) and other Kentucky newspapers.
 Access World News also covers over 1,300 foreign English-language news resources.
 Also includes the section "Access Business News," which includes a current subscription to the Economist, among many other papers.

 Includes access to over 5,600 news, business, legal, medical and reference publications (most full-text, the rest abstracted), primarily newspapers, magazines and journals.
 Covers local, regional and international newspapers (in English and non-English languages).
 Includes a section for "Business News Publications."

 Daily newspaper provides coverage of U.S. and International financial and business news.
 Full-text (with abstracts) from ProQuest.